 We hope that the parameter-by-parameter identification presented here serves to bridge the conceptual gap between Bayesian and frequentist perspectives, and provides a coherent probabilistic framework that may serve as a guiding principle for future work involving uncertainty modeling and data combination strategies.

 Before closing, we note possible directions for future work.
 The hierarchical Bayesian model with hyperpriors on variance parameters~\cite{Erler:2020bif} has been proposed as a way to address issues like ``sub-sampling''~\cite{DAgostini:2020pim}, where iterative rescaling can bias the combined central value.
 It would be worthwhile to examine whether this issue can also be resolved within a frequentist approach, and whether the correspondence identified in this Letter continues to hold in that context.
-In parallel, it would also be valuable to explore how the frameworks discussed here perform when applied to real-world data sets~\cite{Crivellin:2023zui}, such as those underlying the $W$ boson mass~\cite{Rallapalli:2023ptp}, the muon $g-2$ anomaly~\cite{Aoyama:2020ynm}, the neutron lifetime~\cite{Fuwa:2024cdf} (and references therein), and the $\sigma_8$ tension in cosmology~\cite{Karim:2024luk}.
+In parallel, it would also be valuable to explore how the frameworks discussed here perform when applied to real-world data sets~\cite{Crivellin:2023zui}, such as those underlying the $W$ boson mass~\cite{Rallapalli:2023ptp}, the muon $g-2$ anomaly~\cite{Aoyama:2020ynm},\footnote{ Applications to the muon $g-2$ have already been considered in Ref.~\cite{Cowan:2021sdy}; see also recent developments on the data-theory comparison in Refs.~\cite{Aliberti:2025beg,Muong-2:2025xyk}. } the neutron lifetime~\cite{Fuwa:2024cdf} (and references therein), and the $\sigma_8$ tension in cosmology~\cite{Karim:2024luk}.
 Such applications may offer not only practical validation but also a clearer understanding of the statistical structure behind persistent discrepancies in precision measurements.